Citrate Buffer Antigen Retrieval Protocol

-- Incubate sections with primary antibody at appropriate dilution in antibody dilution buffer overnight at 4 °C. Since chicken IgY antibodies are larger than mammalian IgG’s, this overnight incubation allows more time for antibody penetration into tissue sections.
+- Incubate sections with primary antibody at appropriate dilution in antibody dilution buffer overnight at 4 °C. Since chicken IgY is larger than mammalian IgG, this overnight incubation allows more time for antibody penetration into tissue sections.

 - Rinse sections with PBS Tween 20 twice for 5 minutes each time.